 Participants must have a valid driver’s license or a motorcycle learner’s permit.
 Participants less than 18 years old must have a parent or guardian sign a waiver in order to be accepted into the class.
 All participants must complete the waiver form.

-If you want to take the BRC using your own scooter, you must properly mark the MCC registration form, fill out the insurance information box on the State of Connecticut registration form, and sign a waiver at the driving range.
-The size of the scooter must be 250 cc. or smaller.
+Note: If you want to take the BRC using your own scooter, you must properly mark the MCC registration form, fill out the insurance information box on the State of Connecticut registration form, and sign a waiver at the driving range.
+The size of the scooter must be 250 cc or smaller.
 The scooter must be registered and insured, with proof provided on the State of Connecticut registration form, and the scooter must pass a safety inspection by the instructors.

-BRC students who successfully complete the course will have a waiver electronically sent to DMV.
+BRC and RRBRC students who successfully complete the course will have a waiver electronically sent to DMV.
 More information on this process will be explained in class.
 The waiver exempts the student from having to take the on-cycle skills test for motorcycle licensing.
 The knowledge skills portion and appropriate fees of the DMV license are still required.

 Also upon successful completion of the course, students may be entitled to a 10% insurance discount; please contact your agent for details.

-Important Facts about this Course
+Important Facts About This Course

 All levels of training present the necessary skills for survival on the street.
 Since the curriculum progresses at an aggressive pace, you should be aware of the following facts: